Baby feeding and teething safety

-Baby bottles and pacifiers
+Baby bottles and bottle nipples

 - Inspect baby bottle nipples before and after each use.